devlato/react-goatse/README.md

 * `keys` – Just array of string representing each button to be pressed;
 * `simultaneous` – Set this prop if user should press buttons all together;
-* `onKeysCoincide` – Callback function to be called when user pressed the target buttons.
+* `timeout` – Amount of time in milliseconds while goatse should be displayed.

 ## Supported keys